davkk/masters-thesis/typst/main.typ

   ],
 ) <lst:ccdb-upload-cmd>

+#figure(pdf("../data/weights.pdf", width: 69%), caption: [
+  Comparison of the weights for different particle types.
+]) <fig:weights>

-The core of this solution is `FemtoUniverseEfficiencyCorrection` class @efficiency-correction-class, that extends analysis tasks within the O2Physics framework, and allows for querying for the uploaded files, through the same interface as in the initial idea (listing @lst:callback-service-code).
+The core of this solution is `FemtoUniverseEfficiencyCorrection` class @efficiency-correction-class, that extends analysis tasks within the O2Physics framework, and allows for querying for the uploaded files, through the same interface as in the initial idea (@lst:callback-service-code).
 Additionally, the class utilizes configurable parameters to determine whether to apply corrections, specify the CCDB URL and histogram paths and timestamps for histogram objects retrieval.

 == Extending corrections beyond 1D - the final solution

 As the final development step, we wanted to generalize the correction procedure.
-Hence, I opted to expand it beyond a single dimension ($p_{T}$ axis) to support two‐ and three‐dimensional correction weights by filling 3D histograms with variables such as $p_{T}$, $eta$ and event centrality (or multiplicity).
+Hence, I opted to expand it beyond a single dimension ($p_T$ axis) to support two‐ and three‐dimensional correction weights by filling 3D histograms with variables such as $p_T$, $eta$ and event centrality (or multiplicity).
 This approach unifies the calculation of reconstruction efficiency, secondary contamination and final weights across any combination of the variables.

 When the user specifies a projection through a flag, the macro calls ROOT's `Project3D()` method to collapse the third axis into a 1D or 2D distribution (@lst:corr-macro-proj).